Hafez al-Assad: Lebanon

 Muhammad Umran was a Assad's longtime opponent, with whom he had had disagreements since 1964, and had considerable influence on the minds of the Syrian military, so Assad believed that killing him would help strengthen his own family's power.
 On March 4, 1972, in the Lebanese city of Tripoli, men shot and killed Umran.

 Salim Lawzi was a Lebanese journalist and founder of al Hawadeth magazine.
 His criticism of the Syrian role in Lebanese Civil War escalated leading to serious threats on his life.
 The Hawadeth main building was destroyed during the war.
-Fearing for his life due to the threats he was receiving, Lawzi chose self-exile in London, from where he continued editing his magazine.But After his mom died, he decided to return for funerals.
-After descending in Beirut International Airport, he was kidnapped by gunmen on the Airport Road on 25 February 1980.
-His heavily bruised tortured body was found nine days later on 4 March 1980 in Aramoun, on the outskirts of Beirut.
+Fearing for his life due to the threats he was receiving, Lawzi chose self-exile in London, from where he continued editing his magazine.
+But After his mother died, he decided to return for her funeral.
+After landing in Beirut International Airport, he was kidnapped by gunmen on the Airport Road on 25 February 1980.
+His heavily bruised body from torture was found nine days later on 4 March 1980 in Aramoun, on the outskirts of Beirut.
 Forensic reports found heavy signs of torture, including a broken and dislocated right arm, maimed and disjointed writing hand, fingers burnt and blackened through use of acid and phosphoric substances, pens pierced into abdomen and intestines (obvious messages in mutilation for other critics of Syria) and an assassination-style bullet in the head.
-Alleged perpetrator was the Syrian intelligence agents.
+The alleged perpetrators were Syrian intelligence agents.

 Khalil Akkawi was the leader of the Islamic Unification Movement lived in Lebanese Tripoli.
 Syrian Military Intelligence killed Khalil Akkawi in February 9, 1986, because he refused to fight the Lebanese Forces.
 Three supporters of Akkawi's Islamic Tawheed, or Islamic Unification Movement, were slain in gunfights with Syrian troopers after his burial.
 In the 1980s, Syrian intelligence services were very active in assassination attempts (mostly successful) against their opponents in Lebanon.